A-1 Mechanical Blog: Posts Tagged ‘Air Conditioning Installation’

 The unit has been in service 10 or more years

 When it comes to replacing your AC, system age should always be considered.
 As air conditioners only last an average of 10 to 15 years, replacement is typically the better option when an older unit is in need of repairs.
 Replacement is already on the horizon, and taking care of it now helps prevent surprise failures that leave the home without much needed cooling.
+If an older system breaks down in hot weather, homeowners may need emergency AC repairs and should not wait, since our team offers 24/7, same-day HVAC service for emergency calls, including holiday and night availability.
 Upgrading to an energy-efficient system will also reduce monthly energy bills.

 The system uses R-22 Freon refrigerant